FedericoBruzzone/federicobruzzone.github.io/activities/thesis-proposal/incrementalization-of-multiple-recursion.md

 1. PEPM, Liu, 2024, [Incremental Computation: What Is the Essence?](https://doi.org/10.1145/3635800.3637447).
 1. -, Liu et al., 2013, [Incrementalization: From Clarity to Efficiency](https://www3.cs.stonybrook.edu/~liu/papers/IncDesign-TR13.pdf).
 The `longest common subsequence` problem is used as an example in this paper.
 1. HOSC, Liu and Stoller, 2003, [Dynamic Programming via Static Incrementalization](https://doi.org/10.1023/A:1023068020483).
 The `longest common subsequence` problem is used as an example in this paper.

+    _This paper presents a powerful method that statically analyzes and transforms straightforward recursive programs to eﬃciently cache and use the results of needed subproblems at appropriate program points in appropriate data structures.
+The method has three steps: (1) extend the original program to cache all possibly computed values, (2) incrementalize the extended program, with respect to an input increment, to use and maintain all cached results, (3) prune out cached results that are not used in the incremental computation, and use the resulting incremental program to form an optimized program.
+The method overcomes both drawbacks of tabulation.
+First, it consists of static program analyses and transformations that are general and systematic.
+Second, it stores only values that are necessary for the optimization; it also shows exactly when and where subproblems not in the original computation have to be included._

 1. HOSC, Liu, 2000, [Efficiency by Incrementalization: An Introduction](https://doi.org/10.1023/A:1026547031739). `fib` is used as an example in this paper.
 1. SIGPLAN Notices, Liu and Stoller, 1999, [From recursion to iteration: what are the optimizations?](https://dl.acm.org/doi/10.1145/328691.328700).
 1. TOPLAS, Liu and Stoller, 1998, [Static caching for incremental computation](https://dl.acm.org/doi/10.1145/291889.291895).